RexJaeschke/user-documentation/guides/hack/02-generics/01-intro.md

 }
 ```

-In the following case, function `maxValue` has one type parameter, `T`.
+In the following case, function `maxValue` has one type parameter, `T`, so has arity 1.

 ```hack
 function maxValue<T>(T $p1, T $p2): T { … }